implse/Machine_Learning/README.md

   - Predict salary based on someone's age and availability of high-speed internet.
   - Predict a car's MPG (miles per gallon) based on size and model year.

-  - __Classification__ : A classification problem is when the output variable is a category, such as “red” or “blue” or “disease” and “no disease”.
+  - `Classification` : A classification problem is when the output variable is a category, such as “red” or “blue” or “disease” and “no disease”.

  Multi-label classification is when there are multiple possible outcomes.
 It is useful for customer segmentation, image categorization, and sentiment analysis for understanding text.
-To perform these classifications, we use models like Naive Bayes, K-Nearest Neighbors, and SVMs.
+To perform these classifications, we use models like `Naïve Bayes`, `K-Nearest Neighbors`, and `SVMs`.

 For example: